Bensmail-anis/Building-a-GPT-Inspired-Transformer-from-Scratch/README.md

 ### 📜 **Paper Implementation**

-This repository is inspired by the "Attention Is All You Need" paper by Vaswani et al. (2017), which introduced the Transformer architecture , we closely follow its core principles while making a slight modification .Our model network consists of **10.82 million parameters**, optimized for text generation tasks.
+This repository is inspired by the "Attention Is All You Need" paper by Vaswani et al. (2017), which introduced the Transformer architecture , we closely follow its core principles while making a slight modification based on the OpenAI paper "Language Models are Unsupervised Multitask Learners".
+Our model network consists of **10.82 million parameters**, optimized for text generation tasks.
 The loss function used is **Average Negative Log-Likelihood (ANLL)**, making it suitable for evaluating language modeling quality.

 ![attention](assets/attention.png)